Concierge Women’s Health & BHRT

 Improved sleep quality: Better rest due to reduced night sweats and hormonal stabilization

-Bone health: Prevents osteoporosis and reduces fracture risk by maintaining bone density
+Bone health: Prevents & treats osteoporosis and reduces fracture risk by maintaining or increasing bone density

 Genitourinary health: Relieves vaginal dryness, atrophy, and painful intercourse; reduces urinary symptoms and UTI frequency